 September 05 2018

-When Russell and I started exploring lower carb foods in 2015 we stumbled upon several new breeds of barley which had glycemic values as low as 25.
-What made them exciting was their high fiber content so we both latched on to breakfasts of barley, nuts, and seeds.
-The nagging question was how to make it more portable, leading to our fledgling attempts at a granola-like nutrition bar.
+When Russell and I started exploring lower carb foods in 2015 we switched from our traditional breakfasts of oatmeal and fruit to high-fiber barley, nuts, and seeds.
+To go even lower carb we eventually abandoned all grains and turned to nuts and seeds.
+The nagging question was how to make them more portable, leading to our fledgling attempts at nutrition bar.
 The binder was chia soaked in water, then the bars were baked.
 Tasty: yes, spoilage-stable: absolutely not.

 Fast forward two years later and we have an organic high-fiber binder and zero glycemic sweeteners that we love.
-The barley has been replaced by nuts and our Three Omegas - hemp, flax, and chia seeds.
-We are still relentlessly testing our post-meal blood glucose with every variation of ZenoBar while evaluating all the other “low-carb” retail bars.
-Many still send us to the moon, some halfway.
+The base ingredients for our bars are almonds and hazelnuts with our Three Omegas - hemp, flax, and chia seeds.
+We are still relentlessly testing our post-meal blood sugar with every variation of ZenoBar while evaluating all the other “low-carb” retail bars.
+Most other bars have enough fast-acting carbs to send us sky-high, some halfway.
 Nothing has kept us grounded like ZenoBars.